Blue Heelers: episode guide

 April 15, 1998

-Written by Ysabelle Dean, Directed by Steve Mann
+Directed by Steve Mann

-Guest Starring: Karen Davitt as Dr Zoe Hamilton, Peter O'Brien as Martin Bridport, Nick Hooper as Billy Wade, Jeremy Dridan as Nat 'Foss' Foster, Stephen Curry as Eddie Dodds, Fred Barker as Frank Wade, Kevin Hopkins as Det Stan Lazar, Scott Menielly as Sen Det Green, Tee O'Neil as Hayley Coburn, Colin Duckworth as Tibor Kerenyi, Barbara Burder as Mrs Whintle, Sophie Lampel as Hayley
+Guest Starring: Karen Davitt as Dr. Zoe Hamilton, Peter O'Brien as Martin Bridport, Nick Hooper as Billy Wade, Jeremy Dridan as Nat 'Foss' Foster, Stephen Curry as Eddie Dodds, Fred Barker as Frank Wade, Kevin Hopkins as Det.
+Stan Lazar, Scott Menielly as Sen. Det.
+Green, Tee O'Neil as Hayley Coburn, Colin Duckworth as Tibor Kerenyi, Barbara Burder as Mrs Whintle, Sophie Lampel as Hayley

-When Love's Not Enough
+When Love Isn't Enough

 April 22, 1998

-Written by Judith Colquhoun, Directed by Richard Jasek
+Directed by Richard Jasek

 Stars in Their Eyes